lzil/swerve/README.md

 You can download the app - it's the swerve.apk file.

-Built for 6.S198: Making Mobile Apps in Spring 2015.
+Built for 6.S198: Making Mobile Apps, taken in Spring 2015.

 Team Ibex: Hassan Kane, Manting Lao, Kevin Ng, Liang Zhou